mantidproject/mantid/docs/source/algorithms/MaskDetectors-v1.rst

 set.
 If several are set, the combination of them is used.

-The set of spectra and detectors to be masked can be given as a list of either spectrum numbers, detector IDs, workspace indices or as a workspace index range.
+The set of spectra and detectors to be masked can be given as a list of either spectrum numbers, detector IDs, workspace indices, component names, or as a workspace index range.

 The workspace index range (properties *StartWorkspacIndex* and *EndWorkspaceIndex*) changes its action depending on other masking properties being provided, namely: